olzcodes/odin-rps/README.md

 ## To-Do

-- create basic graphical user interface
+- [DONE] create basic graphical user interface
 - refine layout and graphics
 - add animations ?
 - add sounds ?

+## What I learnt from this project

+- Early design choices become harder to reverse once I start adding complexity on top.
+For example, I used the HTML table element to display scores and this was probably not the best choice as it limits the changes that can be made to spacing and layout.